pranitprakash/mern-google-api/README.md

 # FULL STACK APP BUILT WITH MERN

-##FUNCTIONALITY
+## FUNCTIONALITY

-Fetch events from google calender api and display them on the app , in a event calender.
+##  Fetch events from google calender api and display them on the app , in a event calender.

-There are two types of users on this app Normal User and Admin user.
+### There are two types of users on this app Guest User and Admin user.

 ############################################

-TO USE THE APP AS ADMIN USER USE THE BELOW CREDENTIALS AND USERNAME AND AND PASSWORD, SO THAT YOU CAN ACCESS THE ADMIN PANEL
+#### TO USE THE APP AS ADMIN USER USE THE BELOW CREDENTIALS AND USERNAME AND AND PASSWORD, SO THAT YOU CAN ACCESS  ### THE ADMIN PANEL

 #############################################
 ADMIN USERNAME: admin@techvariable.com
 ADMIN PASSWORD :  12345678